Tencent/Hippy/docs/en-us/guide/integration.md

 | [hippy-webpack.android.js](//github.com/Tencent/Hippy/blob/master/examples/hippy-react-demo/scripts/hippy-webpack.android.js) | Android business package configuration                       |
 | [hippy-webpack.android-vendor.js](//github.com/Tencent/Hippy/blob/master/examples/hippy-react-demo/scripts/hippy-webpack.android-vendor.js) | Android vendor package configuration                        |

-If you carefully observe the webpack configuration, you can see that the configuration of iOS and Android is not much different.
+If you carefully observe the Webpack configuration, you can see that the configuration of iOS and Android is not much different.
 However, due to the influence of Apple policy, only [JavaScript core](//developer.apple.com/documentation/javascriptcore)(hereinafter referred to as JSC) can be used as the running environment on iOS, and JSC follows the iOS system and can not be upgraded independently.
 JSC with lower version iOS can not even fully support ES6, so you need to output a copy of JS code of ES5 version.
 Android can use the V8 in the independently upgraded [X5](//x5.tencent.com/) as the running environment, and you can directly use ES6 code.

 !> **Special note:** the syntax that JS can use is affected by the minimum version covered by iOS.
 Most capabilities can be `@babel/preset-env` automatically installed by polyfill, but some features are not available.
 For example, if you want to use [Proxy](//caniuse.com/#feat=proxy), you can not cover iOS 10 and below.